JuneSYi/CloudPractice/README.md

 - Micro service that connects with a mySQL db to POST and GET details related to /couponapi/coupon/{code}
 - Uses spring boot for REST api implementation
 3. productservices
-- Micro service that connects with a mySQL db to POST and GET details related to /productapi/product
+- Micro service that connects with a mySQL db to POST details related to /productapi/product
 - Uses spring boot for REST api implementation
 - Integrates couponservices API to update product pricing
 - Uses a data transfer object (DTO) for coupon as a @transient; no need to store in db, just use for coupon discount